 - In the third step of the View creation wizard, you select the content that this View will display.
 Select your repeatable field group, under the Repeatable field groups sub-section.

-You have now set up the View to display the repeatable field groups of your posts.
-All that is left to do is to add different blocks to output the fields from your repeatable groups.
 In our example, we added two Single Field blocks.
 One to display the custom field for the name of the day and another to display a custom field for the opening hours.

 And that’s it!
 Now, when you visit your custom posts on the front-end, you will also see the list of repeatable fields.